pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 While generics should have brought value to the pac4j source code, they have, in fact, cluttered it.
 With inconsistencies especially in the `Clients` and `Config` components where the generics were "forgotten".

 So almost all generics constraints have been removed from the source code.
-Only remains the generics in the `ProfileService`, `Store` and `ProfileManager` components.
+Only remain the generics in the `ProfileService` and `Store` components.

 ## Session management